KristjanESPERANTO/Leaflet.markercluster/README.md

 - without arguments to force all cluster icons in the Marker Cluster Group to be re-drawn.
 - with an array or a mapping of markers to force only their parent clusters to be re-drawn.
-- with an L.LayerGroup.
+- with a `LayerGroup`.
 The method will look for all markers in it.
 Make sure it contains only markers which are also within this Marker Cluster Group.
 - with a single marker.

 ```javascript